 In its simplest definition, active learning seeks to amplify student participation and involvement in his or her own learning experience.
 Since the 1980s, an extensive body of research on college teaching has convincingly demonstrated that students are more creative, engage more, and retain that learning longer when faculty deploy more learner-centered teaching methods . . .
 As educational pedagogy changes, our campus classroom design process can further these goals.

 The McGraw Center was given a special charge in the report of the Special Committee: to experiment with, train in the use of, and seek feedback on active learning spaces and best practices.
 The Center has been taking that charge seriously.

 We are currently working to assemble and curate resources for faculty and instructors interested in trying active learning, including these reviews of the literature and recent research exploring the efficacy of active learning pedagogy as it matures in practice.
 Other resources include technology tools to encourage active learning, locating a suitable classroom for new pedagogies and from the University of Minnesota tutorials about active learning and locating a suitable classroom for new pedagogies.
 We have also developed a video gallery showcasing examples of how a Princeton classroom can be used for active learning.

-In addition, we have worked with the Office of Design and Construction to develop four flexible classrooms suited for active learning: The McGraw Teaching Lab in 330 Frist; The McGraw Classroom in East Pyne 012; The McGraw Digital Learning Lab in Lewis 130; and forthcoming classroom in 303 Frist.
+In addition, we have worked with the Office of Design and Construction to develop three flexible classrooms suited for active learning: McGraw's Teaching Lab in 330 Frist; the McGraw Digital Learning Lab in Lewis 130; and McGraw's Learning Space classroom in 205 Frist.
 To locate and reserve an active learning enabled classroom use this search tool on the Registrar’s site.